 It’s a Practice, Not a Perfection

 Yet there are far more times, on balance, during a day when I’m not aware of my thoughts than when I am.
-When the circumstances of my life are comfortable or pleasant, I’ve even been known to forget my thoughts entirely, except during the 15 or so minutes of meditation.
+When the circumstances of my life are comfortable or pleasant, I’ve even been known to forget to notice my thoughts entirely, except when I’m meditating.
 That’s a real shock, to be in the shower one day and realize I haven’t been attending to my thoughts in days.

 Despite the many teachers who say that meditation is about learning to observe thoughts, I still find that, during times of big challenges, it’s more effective to quiet the mind altogether, to focus so intensely on physical sensations, to stay so attentive to the moment, that the mind has no energy left to whirl.
 It’s not about getting drunk, high, or watching Netflix for hours on end.
 It’s the opposite of escapism.
 To use the phrase Eckhart Tolle uses, it’s about “rising above thought” not “falling below thought.”